-Among the things you're looking for from the Columbus Blue Jackets this season is strong play from its core.
+Among the things you're looking for from the Columbus Blue Jackets this season is strong play from their core.

 Kent Johnson was a healthy scratch in the Blue Jackets' season opener one year ago when they played the Philadelphia Flyers.
 He found himself in Cleveland by November before being recalled by Columbus, and then a labrum injury ended his season in February.